openjdk/jdk/doc/building.md

 Download the latest `.tar.gz` file, unpack it, and point `--with-jtreg` to the `jtreg` directory that you just unpacked.

 Building of Hotspot Gtest suite requires the source code of Google Test framework.
 The top directory, which contains both `googletest` and `googlemock` directories, should be specified via `--with-gtest`.
-The supported version of Google Test is 1.13.0, whose source code can be obtained:
+The minimum supported version of Google Test is 1.13.0, whose source code can be obtained:

  * by downloading and unpacking the source bundle from [here](https://github.com/google/googletest/releases/tag/v1.13.0)
  * or by checking out `v1.13.0` tag of `googletest` project: `git clone -b v1.13.0 https://github.com/google/googletest`